How’s my sperm doing?

 Semen analysis is a good indicator of your fertility, but it does have its limitations, as it does not test how the sperm will interact with eggs.

-Semen samples are produced by masturbation in specially designated private rooms at one of our clinics in Cambridge, Colchester and Norwich.
+Semen samples are produced by masturbation in specially designated private rooms at one of our clinics in Cambridge, Colchester, Norwich, and Wickford.
 Ideally, the sample should be produced in the clinic after sexual abstinence of at least two days, but no more than seven.

 For more information about our facilities at Bourn Hall, and how we can help you to understand your fertility health, please get in touch.